JoshDoody/joshdoody.github.io/salary-negotiation-guide.md

 ---
 layout: post
-title: Salary Negotiation Guide - How to negotiate your salary like a pro
+title: Salary Negotiation Guide - Improve your job offer (without seeming greedy)
 share_title: Salary Negotiation Guide - How to negotiate your salary like a pro
 headline: Salary Negotiation Guide <span class="sub-h1">How to negotiate your salary like a pro</span>
-tagline: Salary negotiation strategies and techniques for negotiating a job offer and getting a raise
+tagline: Salary negotiation strategies and techniques for negotiating a new job offer
-excerpt: A detailed salary negotiation guide for negotiating starting salary, getting a raise, and getting paid what you're worth throughout your career
+excerpt: How to negotiate your salary without leaving anything on the table or seeming greedy.
+Use these proven tactics to negotiate your offer though email, in person, and over the phone.
 context: negotiate
 og-image: SalaryNegotiationGuide.png
 last_modified_at: 2017-09-19